DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/GradingPro/GP-Section-Setup.md

 ### Overview

 Feature line integration enables you to:
-- Use existing feature lines of platforms, or other geometric objects as part of your section definitions
+- Use existing feature lines of platforms, or other geometric objects as part of your section definitions.
-- Maintain exact geometry from existing designs while incorporating them into new grading scenarios
+- Maintain exact geometry from existing designs while incorporating them into new grading scenarios.
-- Achieve precise control over complex geometric forms
+- Achieve precise control over complex geometric forms.
-- Ensure design consistency with existing elements
+- Ensure design consistency with existing elements.

 ### Adding Object Feature Lines into Sections